changwoolee/changwoolee.github.io/_pages/home.md

 I am interested in probabilistic modeling of Deep Neural Networks, semi-supervised and unsupervised learning problems.
 Specifically, I focus on handling uncertainty of data and models.

-Now, I am looking for a new lab in the US for Ph.d. program in CS or EE.
+**Now, I am looking for a new lab in the US for Ph.d. program in CS or EE!!**